doggy/Masonry-FlattenLayout/README.md

 # Masonry-FlattenLayout
-Masonry is a good layout framework and this extension makes it better!
+Masonry is a pretty good framework of autolayout and this extension makes it better!

-More ergonomic thinkable and readable code with some new methods: .gap() .equalTill()
+More ergonomic thinkable and readable code by adding some new methods: .gap() .equalTill()

 # Hassle